InnoVal Consulting Group

 In 1988 one of the operators, Bert Claeys, stepped back from the bloodshed and decided to start over.
 The company began with a fresh look at the customers, who were increasingly staying home watching cable television and videocassettes, and pondered how they might be enticed out of their armchairs.

-The incentive, it concluded, was a theater with armchairs and a whole lot more.
+The incentive, it concluded, was a theater with armchairs and a lot more.
 Bert Claeys chose a large site outside, but within easy reach of, central Brussels and built the Kinepolis, a mammoth theater complex that projected an unprecedented number of titles onto gargantuan screens with state-of-the-art visual and sound systems.
 Instead of rows of seats, it provided stadium-sloped, extra-wide aisles of armchairs.

 Kinepolis, the predecessor to today’s megaplex, in effect matched the comforts of watching a movie at home but radically improved its audiovisual effects.
 In its first year of operation, Kinepolis single-handedly expanded the Brussels’ movie-going market by 40% and captured half of it.

 During that era, fellow Europeans in the Swiss watchmaking industry were suffering through similarly hard times.
-Tsunamied by the Asian quartz movement, the industry had shed two-thirds of its workforce over a decade and was in the midst of a surrendering all but the highest-end segment of the watch industry.
+Tsunamied by the Asian quartz movement, the industry had shed two-thirds of its workforce over a decade and was in the midst of surrendering all but the highest-end segment of the watch industry.

 Along came an industrial consultant named Nicolas Hayak who asked two questions.
 Why do people wear watches?
 To tell the time, of course.
 But why else could they wear them?